wzk1015/wzk-homepage/content/publication/cnmt/index.md

 ---
-title: "Video Background Music Generation with Controllable Music Transformer"
+title: "Confidence-aware Non-repetitive Multimodal Transformers for TextCaps"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- admin
-- Shangzhe Di
+- Renda Bao
-- Zeren Jiang
+- Qi Wu
 - Si Liu*
-- admin
-- Leyan Zhu
-- Zexin He
-- Hongming Liu
-- Shuicheng Yan

 # Author notes (optional)
 author_notes: